esthesis-iot/esthesis-core/esthesis-core-docs/docs/07-developers-guide/09-Developing esthesis device agent.md

 :::tip
-When running the agent for the first time for a specific hardware Id, make sure that the tag you specify via `--tags` exists in esthesis CORE and it is assigned to the registered MQTT server in infrastructure page.
+When running the agent for the first time for a specific hardware Id, make sure that the tag you specify via `--tags` exists in esthesis CORE, and it is assigned to the registered MQTT server in infrastructure page.
 :::